-On December 12, 2021, Ukrainian President Volodymyr Zelensky outlined an explicit and precise vision for his country’s future: “We want to unblock the Donbas peace process…return Crimea, gain membership in the European Union…and [join NATO] in 2022.”
-Europe is welcome to lead negotiations for the first three of those objectives, but Ukraine joining NATO must be left up to the United States.
+On December 12, 2021, Ukrainian President Volodymyr Zelensky issued an explicit and precise vision for his country’s future: “We want to unblock the Donbas peace process…return Crimea, gain membership in the European Union…and [join NATO] in 2022.”
+Progress toward those first three objectives is understandable and favorable, but Ukraine joining NATO must be opposed by the United States.

-Established in 1949, the North Atlantic Treaty Organization (NATO) is a trans-Atlantic military alliance that was designed to contain Soviet communism in Europe during the Cold War.
-After the Soviet Union collapsed in 1991, NATO was kept intact, eventually welcoming membership from additional states that once formed the Soviet bloc.
+Established in 1949, the North Atlantic Treaty Organization (NATO) is a trans-Atlantic military alliance that was established to contain the spread of Soviet communism in Europe during the Cold War.
+After the ‘Evil Empire’ collapsed in 1991, NATO was kept intact, eventually expanding its membership to include states that once formed the Soviet bloc.

-Today, NATO sits at the heart of the intensified Russo-Ukrainian conflict.
+Today, the issue of NATO expansion sits at the heart of heightened military tensions between Ukraine and Russia.
 Ukrainian President Zelensky has been outspoken on his intent to join the alliance, ignoring previous Russian signals that doing so would amount to a serious provocation.

-Progressive Democrats want to make universal healthcare and free public college the new norm, yet they allow Europeans, many of whom already enjoy these public privileges under our protection, to prevent the United States from doing the same by forcing it to expend additional resources to protect more Europeans?
+Progressive Democrats intend to legislate universal healthcare and free public college, yet they allow Europeans, many of whom already enjoy these public privileges under American protection, to prevent the United States from doing the same by forcing it to expend additional resources to protect more Europeans?

 “Standing up to Putin” in recent years has produced political hypocrisy that runs both ways.
 It should not be controversial nor surprising to insist that Washington must be in full control of its military budget, national debt and foreign policy at all times.

-Akin to any other sovereign country, Ukraine has the right to protect its sovereignty and determine its future untethered.
-Those rights, however, do not extend to forcing Virginians, Carolinians and Texans to protect Ukraine for the rest of its existence.
-The fact that Washington’s interest on this issue converges with Moscow’s own is a mere coincidence.
+Ultimately, and akin to any other sovereign country, Ukraine has the right to protect its sovereignty and shape its future in accordance with international law.
+Those rights, however, do not extend to forcing ordinary Americans to protect Kyiv for the rest of its existence.

-Washington rightfully criticizes Beijing for violating the rules-based international order, yet by refusing to draw a red line on Ukraine joining NATO, it remains complicit in the chaos unfolding in Europe today.
-Ukraine sitting in a “grey zone” is the West’s fault, and glancing over Putin’s predictable security concerns in the name of liberalism makes us “disruptors” to world peace just as much as the Chinese are.
+Washington rightfully criticizes Beijing for violating the “rules-based” international order, yet by refusing to draw a red line on Ukraine joining NATO, it remains complicit in the military tensions unfolding in Europe today.
+Ukraine acting as a buffer between Russia and the West is largely the latter’s fault, and glancing over Putin’s predictable security concerns on this issue would make America a “disruptor” to world peace just as much as China is in the Indo-Pacific today.